-My wife, Shannon, and I live in Edwardsville with our dog, Rambo.
+My wife, Shannon, and I live in Edwardsville with our daughter, Audrey, and dog, Rambo.
 I am a member of the First Baptist Church of Maryville, serve on the board of Carmi Baptist Children’s Home, and am involved in the community through several local civic and business organizations.
 In 2010, I was the Republican nominee for Lt.
 Governor and fought hard for conservative principles on the ticket with Bill Brady.

 I’m a conservative.
 Government cannot, and should not, be the solution to all the problems we have, but when we need government to do the job it has to be done right, in an efficient and effective manner.
 We need inventors, entrepreneurs, and business people to create a thriving economy with quality jobs, but we also need public servants to protect our communities and enact policies that encourage the people to take full advantage of our economic freedom.
 I support a limited, constitutional government as the framers of our first state constitution intended and am a believer in Abraham Lincoln’s precept that the role of government is, "to do for the people what needs to be done, but what they cannot by individual effort do at all."

 I will work tirelessly and with conviction to ensure that the issues you care about, and that are important to this district, are loudly heard in Springfield.
 I remember when the people of Southern Illinois had a voice.
 I do not feel that we do anymore.
 I will always speak directly to you and my door will always be open.
 When I vote, I will vote with my conscience.
 I am committed to being open, transparent, and accountable.
 I want to work hard for you, do my job, and then get back to my family and business.
 I won’t abandon these convictions and holding public office will never be my career.